Afghan Army: The Royal Afghan Army

-From the 1960s to the early 1990s, the Afghan Army received training and equipment mostly from the Soviet Union.
-In February – March 1957, the first group of Soviet military specialists (about 10, including interpreters) was sent to Kabul to train Afghan officers and non-commissioned officers.
+The Royal Afghan Army were photographed wearing white “snegurochka” winter suits in snowy areas of the country and also had armored riverboats in their inventory, as seen in a parade in Kabul.
+In February–March 1957, the first group of Soviet military specialists (about 10, including interpreters) was sent to Kabul to train Afghan officers and non-commissioned officers.
 At the time, there seems to have been significant Turkish influence in the Afghan Armed Forces, which waned quickly after the Soviet advisors arrived.
 By the late 1950s, Azimi describes three corps, each with a number of divisions, along the eastern border with Pakistan and several independent divisions.